Does Not Apply to Commercial Genetic Testing Program effective 6/1/2018

 Chromosomal microarray analysis of fetal tissue following miscarriage or intrauterine fetal demise in all other situations is considered investigational.

-Chromosomal microarray analysis is considered medically appropriate if ALL of the following are met:
+Chromosomal microarray analysis for evaluation of pregnancy loss is considered medically appropriate if ALL of the following are met:

 Pregnancy loss with ANY ONE of the following: